 Also, scoring has its drawbacks: handling time and exposed area — both vectors for contamination.
-Also, the improvement in root growth is generally nominal, so unless you are having trouble getting roots, scoring does not seem to be worth the effort.
+Also, the improvement in the growth of roots is generally nominal.
+So unless you are having trouble getting roots, scoring does not seem to be worth the effort.

 For more detail on how to take cuttings from various kinds of plants, visit a Purdue University extension.

 Peat is known for having a neutral pH; however, has few nutrients, and tends to dry out quickly.
 Additionally, if you do not cut away the netting when planting, peat pellets will strangle your growing roots.

-Rockwool is made by combining basalt rock and chalk under high heat.
+Basalt rock and chalk are combined under high heat to make rockwool.
 It is inexpensive and easy to find.
-Rockwool works well with hydroponic growing, as its highly absorbent nature makes it easy to get nutrients to your rooting clones.
-There are a few drawbacks. rockwool cubes do not decompose.
+Rockwool cubes work well with hydroponic growing, as their highly absorbent nature makes it easy to get nutrients to your clone plants.
+However, there are a few drawbacks. rockwool cubes do not decompose.